 Ability scores | +2 and +1 two different stats, or +1 any three |

-Centaurs can also choose a proficiency in Animal Handling, Nature, Medicine, or Survival thanks to their Fey ties.
+Centaurs can also choose to have proficiency in Animal Handling, Nature, Medicine, or Survival thanks to their Fey ties.
 They’ve got a superior carrying capacity to other creatures of their size, but please don’t ask them to climb anything.
 The hooves make it very difficult.
+The hooves also limit your optimal class choices – since they require a high Strength modifier, you’re best off playing frontline martial classes.

 Size | Medium or small |